daniellobera/nexmo-developer/_tabbed/getting-started/app-to-app-call/ios.md

 ```

-### Call Type
+### Call Handler

-Note the second parameter in the `client?.call` method above - while `NXMCallType.inApp` is useful for simple calls, you can also start a call with customized logic [using an NCCO](/client-sdk/in-app-voice/concepts/ncco-guide) ), by choosing `NXMCallType.server` as the `callType`.
+Note the second parameter in the `client?.call` method above - while `NXMCallHandler.inApp` is useful for simple calls, you can also start a call with customized logic [using a NCCO](/client-sdk/in-app-voice/concepts/ncco-guide), by choosing `NXMCallHandler.server` as the `callHandler`.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/call-type'